Sometimes you need to stand back and take a breather. Other times, you need to wield yourself.

 I have thought a lot about why wielding feels like such a strong word for me.

-Maybe it’s because it lets you see yourself as a tool.
+Probably because it lets you see yourself as a tool.
 It’s in the word, that you will use everything you’ve already learned to create something new.
-It seems stronger for me and I believe that all rockers should be wielding and not creating.
+It seems stronger for me and I believe that all rockers should be wielding, not creating.
 I have the same thing about ‘forging’ instead of creating.
 Forging is stronger to me- you melt things together.

 I remember talking to one of my old friends at a conference in Copenhagen a while back.
-Her name is Ida Tin and she is the founder of a femtech company called Clue, which is an ovulation tracker.
-Before that, Ida had a motorcycle travel agency together with her dad – that’s actually where I got to know her – through a danish female entrepreneurship network called ‘morgendagens heltinder’ it was all the rage 15 years back.
-However, When I asked her how she came up with the idea for Clue she said that she had simply sat in her apartment and had a blank wall where she put post-it’s of all she liked to do in her life – all the things she was passionate about. then she combined those things and started building because it was the perfect fit between feminism, technology, and reproductive rights.
+Her name is Ida Tin and she’s the founder of a femtech company called Clue, which is an ovulation tracker.
+Before that, Ida had a motorcycle travel agency together with her dad.
+And that’s actually where I got to know her – through a danish female entrepreneurship network called ‘morgendagens heltinder’.
+It was all the rage 15 years back.
+However, when I asked her how she came up with the idea for Clue she said that she had simply sat in her apartment and had a blank wall where she put post-it’s of all she liked to do in her life – all the things she was passionate about.
+Then she combined those things and started building because it was the perfect fit between feminism, technology, and reproductive rights.

 What’s interesting here to me is that it simply wasn’t an act of creating everything from scratch.
 It was ‘deliberately’ using the things Ida knew made her feel fulfilled in order to create her next venture, her next dream.